SAFedorov/gprob/readme.md

 # gprob
 gprob is a python package that implements a probabilistic programming language for Gaussian random variables with exact conditioning.
 It is built around the idea that arrays of Gaussian random variables can be handled in the same way as numerical numpy arrays.

-To give a flavor of it, the first example shows a few operations on scalar variables and conditioning
+To give a flavor of it, the first example shows a few manipulations with scalar variables,
 ```python
 >>> import gprob as gp
 >>> x = gp.normal()